spotify/ios-sdk/docs/auth.md

     SPTConfiguration *configuration =
         [[SPTConfiguration alloc] initWithClientID:@"your_client_id" redirectURL:[NSURL urlWithString:@"your_redirect_uri"]];

-    // Optional: If you plan to connect SPTAppRemote you can start playback during authorization by setting playURI to a non-nil string. configuration.playURI = "";
+    // Optional: If you plan to connect SPTAppRemote you can start playback during authorization by setting playURI to a non-nil string.
+If Spotify is already playing it will continue playing even though a URI is provided. configuration.playURI = "";
     ```